 First, arm yourself with detailed knowledge of your client’s HOA/COA budget.
 After all, you can’t manage expenses unless you know the association’s baseline.
 You’ll also need to know the HOA/COA’s income, cash flow, and reserves.
 Learn how much money the HOA/COA has, whether as savings or liquid assets, and compare this to the association’s operational costs.

 We recommend using the different HOA/COA management software features, one of which is called “bank reconciliation.”
-Monthly reconciliation of the association bank accounts is both fiduciarily important as well as time consuming.
+The monthly reconciliation of the association bank accounts is both fiduciarily important as well as time-consuming.
 With CINC’s Accounting Integrators system, monthly reconciliations as quick, simple and accurate.
 In addition, rather than logging into multiple websites, you can see the HOA/COA’s current transactions and account balances from one place in the CINC dashboard.

 Once you know the client’s budget and you’re able to monitor transactions in real-time, you’ll have the knowledge you need to begin managing expenses.
 By understanding how much the HOA/COA currently spends–and what they’re spending on–you can begin to cut back.

 Reduce Waste for HOA/COA Sites

 Reducing waste is one of the best ways to begin managing HOA/COA expenses.
 Although every HOA/COA is different, most associations have common spaces that include utility costs.
 This can include lighting, heating and air conditioning, and water for lawns or plants.
 Utilities tend to be a significant source of waste.

 To manage this expense, perform an audit of the HOA/COA’s utility accounts to understand how much power or water is being used each day.
 Then you can take steps to reduce waste in these areas.